drewcsillag/ph21d/src/README.md

 # TODOs (outside of those things marked //TODO)

 - Mobile

-  - add IndexedDB support to retain calculator state between invocations

 - see what can be done with lighthouse audits
 - fix needing the symlinks under @types for redux, decimal.js
 - investigate immutable.js as it appears significantly faster than {...state, foo, bar, baz} ()

-- make enter -one- button instead of two (I need to understand CSS)
-- fix real uses of `new Decimal(...)` to be constants

 # KNOWN BUGS (distinct from unimplemented)